MotivatedCreation/JPSFetchedResultsCollection/README.md

 ```
 --
 ### Empty Sections
+Create empty sections by adding an empty NSFetchedResultsController to the array passed in to the constructor.
 ```
 NSFetchedResultsController.empty()
 ```
 --
 ### Fetching
+Fetch objects from Core Data the same way as a NSFetchedResultsController.
 ```
 fetchedResultsContainer.performFetch()
 ```
 --
 ### Obtaining objects
+Obtain objects from a section the same way as a NSFetchedResultsController.
 ```
 let indexPath = NSIndexPath(...) fetchedResultsContainer.objectAtIndexPath(indexPath)